 For shopping of some of the world’s most known brands head to fashionable Omotesando or luxurious Ginza.
 Daikanyama is another stylish area with more unique and sophisticated shops, restaurants, and galleries.

 If you like history and want to experience an atmosphere that will remind you how Tokyo used to be a few decades or centuries ago, you can visit these places.
 Asakusa is famous for its temples and shrines, and traditional cafes.
 Here you can rent a kimono or a yukata and take many stunning photos.
-The next area is Yanaka and Nezu, which were not very much known among the foreigners until recently.
+The next area is Yanaka and Nezu, which were not very much known among foreigners until recently.
 That is a pity because it is absolutely treasured district, which will give you the vibe of old shopping streets.
 At Kagurazaka you can see and feel how Tokyo looked in Edo and Showa eras.
 Enjoy exploring Japanese cafes and home decor shops.

 There are several areas where the young people of Tokyo like to go.
-Shimokitazawa is famous for thrift shopping, for many small unique shops, workshops, and hipster and vegan cafes.
+Shimokitazawa is famous for thrift shopping, many small unique shops, workshops, and hipster and vegan cafes.
 Koenji is similar to Shimokitazawa but much less crowded.
-Harajuku and especially Takeshita street used to be for decades the hottest spot for young people’s gatherings.
-These days many people still come here for Lolita shops, cafes, instagrammable sweets, etc. Last but not least is Jiyugaoka, which is popular among people, mainly girls, who like sweets.
+Harajuku and especially Takeshita Street used to be for decades the hottest spot for young people’s gatherings.
+These days many people still come here for Lolita shops, cafes, Instagram-able sweets, etc. Last but not least is Jiyugaoka, which is popular among people, mainly girls, who like sweets.
 Many cool cafes, and fantastic desserts, that you can try only here.

 Areas for Family